skyway/skyway.github.io/en/android-tutorial.md

 import io.skyway.Peer.PeerOption;
 ```

-## Add permissions to manifest file
+## Add features and permissions to manifest file

-Enable following permissions in the manifest file.
+Enable the following features and permissions in the manifest file.

 *Java*
 {: .lang}